Health Insurance in Mexico- Do You Really Need It?

 • Does my broker speak English?
 Select an insurance broker that offers bilingual assistance.
 It will be virtually impossible to resolve your claim without a Spanish-speaking advocate.
 You want a broker and an insurance company that can communicate with Mexican officials, hospitals, and other agencies involved in a claim.

 • Request proof of their license when shopping for any insurance.
 Unfortunately, there are many salespeople selling insurance illegally in Mexico.
 They mislead clients and make promises they cannot keep, and the client may end up in bankruptcy with no legal recourse.
 An insurance broker should have a license that ensures the agent/broker is diligent and complies with the law.
-It protects clients from errors made by the broker, and the mistakes of omission policy protect the insured.
+It protects clients from errors made by the broker, and the mistakes of omission policy protects the insured.
 Our COMPLETE Mexico Relocation Guide only recommends licensed and vetted health insurance brokers.

 • Avoid misleading information- Get everything in writing.
 Review the policy and ensure everything promised to you during the presentation is in writing.
 Verbal promises are not going to help you while you are sitting in an emergency room.